 Jason from Livonia asks:

 Thank you for that question Jason.
-The answer is Yes.. you should.
-Although many people will argue that basement insulation is not important because the foundation temp stays a constant 55 degrees or so, and the wind does not blow 8 feet underground.
-I still believe you should insulate when you finish your basement and here is why.
+The answer is, “Yes… you should!”.
+Many people will argue that basement insulation is not important because the foundation temp stays a constant 55 degrees and the wind does not blow 8 feet underground.
+I still believe you should insulate when you finish your basement.

-• Most new building codes require a R-11 insulation or better in your walls when you remodel the basement.
-Michigan included.
+• Most new building codes require a R-11 insulation or better in your walls when you remodel the basement, including Michigan.

 • It will make a difference in how warm your basement stays, but be warned, MOST cold basements are due to lack of heat supply not heat loss.

-• The insulation can be used as an effective fire block per building code R302.11 which saves you a lot of money over trying to build drywall firestop.
+• The insulation can be used as an effective fire block (per building code R302.11), which saves you a lot of money instead of trying to build drywall fire-stop.

 • Don’t forget that insulation also helps block sound and reduce noise.